litsea/terraform-provider-utilities/docs/index.md

 ---
-page_title: "Provider: File Downloader"
+page_title: "Provider: Utilities"
 description: |-
   A simple Terraform provider to download files from a given URL with optional HTTP headers.
 ---

-# File Downloader Provider
+# Utilities Provider

-This provider requires no configuration.
-For information on the resources it provides, see the navigation bar.
+The Utility provider offers various utility functions and tools for use in Terraform configurations.
+This provider does not require configuration.